 To this day, I struggle with being transparent with those I love and trust, even though I’ve been uncloseted for years.
-However, I’ve been able to disentangle my identity from my addiction – thanks to LGBT substance abuse treatment.
+However, I’ve been able to disentangle my identity from my addiction – thanks to LGBTQ substance abuse treatment.

-Reality Check – Gay People Are Rarely Offered Support
+LGBTQ People Are Rarely Offered Addiction Support

 There’s a sad truth.
-LGBT people are rarely recognized or offered support that’s offered to various minority groups.
+LGBTQ people are rarely recognized or offered support that’s offered to various minority groups.
 They simply don’t have the support network they need to thrive.
 Many in our community were raised by adults who publicly eschewed anyone who was not straight.
 We did not find comfort in church, school, or even family settings.
 In fact, those were dangerous waters for us.